 Sweden's unemployment rate fell to 8.5% in August 2021, from 8.8% in the same month last year, as the labour market continued to recover from the worst of the pandemic.
 The number of unemployed decreased by 15 thousand from a year earlier to 479 thousand, while employment rose by 8 thousand to 5.12 million.
 The labor force participation rate increased 0.1 percentage points to 74.5%.
 Seasonally adjusted, the unemployment rate rose to 8.8% in August from 8.4% in the prior month. source: Statistics Sweden

 Unemployment Rate in Sweden averaged 6.08 percent from 1980 until 2021, reaching an all time high of 10.50 percent in June of 1997 and a record low of 1.30 percent in July of 1989.
 This page provides the latest reported value for - Sweden Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Sweden Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Unemployment Rate in Sweden is expected to be 5.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Rate in Sweden to stand at 5.60 in 12 months time.
-In the long-term, the Sweden Unemployment Rate is projected to trend around 6.50 percent in 2020, according to our econometric models.
+Unemployment Rate in Sweden is expected to be 8.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Sweden Unemployment Rate is projected to trend around 7.70 percent in 2022 and 7.00 percent in 2023, according to our econometric models.